 In addition to rape in the dungeon, Kušej also changes the kitchen boy to a girl who is groped and later nearly murdered by her lecherous uncle.
 I asked myself, "Is all this going too far?"
 Well, the very next morning, I read an article in the Dallas Morning News about Yolanda Méndez, who at age 11 was sold by her parents in Mexico to her uncle.
 The uncle took Yolanda to Dallas and kept her locked up as his "mistress" for years until she escaped.
 (The uncle is now in prison.)

 Yolanda's story silenced any criticism I had of Kušej's topical and allegorical overlays.
-After reading a bit about Joseph Fritzl (Austria), Natastha Kampush (Austria), and Jaycee Dugard (California), it finally dawned on me what real-world cases most closely relate to the Kušej's dungeon.
+After reading a bit about Joseph Fritzl (Austria), Natastha Kampush (Austria), and Jaycee Dugard (California), it finally dawned on me which real-world cases most closely relate to the Kušej's dungeon.
 Both involved religious figures in Texas: the David Koresh (Branch Davidian) catastrophe and the recent Warren Jeffs case, where a polygamist was convicted of the rape of many extremely young "wives," usually with the active approval of the mothers of the girls.
-Both these cases involved systematic persuasion of everyone involved by father figures who had rationalised their crimes in their own minds.
+Both these cases involved systematic persuasion of everyone involved by father figures who had rationalized their crimes in their own minds.

 I previously gave Kušej the stingy grade of "C+" for his HDVDs of Genoveva, Elektra, and Lady Macbeth of Mtsensk.
 I thought his attempts to shock us in those productions were either too obscure or silly to take seriously.
-But subject Rusalka is a winner for Martin in every way.
+But subject Rusalka is a winner for Kušej in every way.

 Tomáš Hanus successfully coordinates Dvořák's romantic music to the wild action on stage.
 Any time you think the plot is about to spin out of control, Hanus is there with some reassuring Dvořák melody and harmony to calm things down.
 So with that are you ready for some screen shots?